Acramonics/SolatronG2U/README.md

 to address a problem with the Arduino losing its software when the USB us disconnected, but the GPIB connection is still present.
-The GPIB seems to provide some partial power to the Arduino and he provides instructions on setting a brownout fuse in software.
+The GPIB seems to provide some partial power to the Arduino and he provides instructions on setting a brown-out fuse in software.

 I provide a summary of all the necessary information on this page.